In retirement

 Know the standards of conduct applicable to your account

 The vast majority of workplace savings plan sponsors have a fiduciary responsibility to select and monitor investments with your best interests in mind.1 Knowing that professionals keep an eye on fees, performance and suitability can be a valuable benefit.
 While the personalized, holistic attention of an investment advisor managing your IRA may also be an attractive option, many financial advisors follow a less strict standard in the advice they provide.
 In some circumstances they may suggest products to you based on the commissions they earn.
-Be sure to ask any advisor you may be considering how he or she works to protect your interests.
+Be sure to ask any advisor you may be considering how they work to protect your interests.

 Consider any retirement income features